 Why create an Eco Citizen Club?
 It gives students a unique opportunity to lead eco-minded initiatives throughout the school year.
-After the Fall Festival, they are provided with resources and group activities, but are also encouraged to come up with projects that they are passionate about.
+After the Fall Festival, they are provided with resources and group activities in the form of in-class visits every second week, but are also encouraged to come up with projects that they are passionate about.
 They will take their enviro-messages out into their communities, seeking to make an informed, positive impact on the environment.

 Students from local ECCs are invited to share their work at the ECC Convention in March!
 They will create a display that showcases their favourite projects undertaken throughout the fall and winter months.
 At the convention, students will circulate through the displays, discuss each other’s projects, and talk about the outcomes.
 The students will vote on which school’s ECC best represented the values of each Eco Star.
 The best part is, the Eco Star Challenge will be awarded to student-led initiatives by their fellow students.
 This is an event you will not want to miss!